bartlomiejszozda/collider/README.md

 # collider
 Companion Computer steering drone based on image.
-Use ROS2 and ardupilot
+It is a ROS2 Node that communicates with ardupilot.